msu-cnm/ubms2022/README.md

 # UBMS 2022: Jurassic Park STEM Experience
 Thank you for an awesome camp!
-Below you can find links to the files we used in class and the lesson notes I used have also been uploaded here.
+Below you can find links to the files we used in class and the lesson notes I used as well.
+I hope that you play around with these things on your own and learn more.

 ## ISO Downloads